IBM/cp4waiops-gitops/docs/how-to-deploy-airgap-32.md

 # Deploy CP4WAIOPS (Cloud Pak for Watson AIOps) 3.2 with GitOps In Airgap Cluster

+NOTE: THIS IS NOT A RELEASED FEATURE FOR CP4WAIOPS!

 Refer to [here](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.2.0?topic=installation-preparing-install-offline) go get some detail for CP4WAIOPS 3.2 airgap install detail.

 There are three airgap models are supported as follows: